mocs524/greybus-spec/source/special.rst

 Table :num:`table-firmware-get-firmware-request` defines the Greybus Firmware get firmware request payload.
-The request specifies an offset into the firmware blob, and the size of the stream of bytes requested.
-The stream size requested must be less than or equal to the size given by the most recent firmware size response (:ref:`firmware-size-response`) minus the offset; when it is not, the AP shall signal an error in its response.
-The module is responsible for tracking its offset into the firmware blob as needed.
+The request specifies an offset into the firmware blob, and the size of the stream of bytes requested.  <GYBS.R.0214.001>The stream size requested must be less than or equal to the size given by the most recent firmware size response (:ref:`firmware-size-response`) minus the offset; when it is not, the AP shall signal an error in its response.</GYBS.R.0214.001>  The module is responsible for tracking its offset into the firmware blob as needed.

 .. figtable::
     :nofig: